 Do I need to Copyright my Manuscript?

-You must find out whether the publisher is keeping the copyright of your book?
-A Copyright page is at the beginning of the book which clearly states your name, establishing that it is your Intellectual Property alone.
+You must find out whether the publisher is keeping the copyright of your book.
+A Copyright page is at the beginning of the book which clearly states your name as the copyright holder for the contents of the book, establishing that it is your Intellectual Property alone.

 However, an Author can wish to have their book registered through a government agency, the publisher often helps with the same.
 One can also get copyright of the book registered with the government by themselves if they wish to.